-The current policy does not adequately address the means of dealing with road reserves fronting properties and the best method of disposing of discontinued roads where neighbours disagree with each other or with Council's offering.
+The current policy does not adequately address the means of dealing with road reserves fronting properties.
+Further the need for this policy to provide alternate sale methods of discontinued roads where adjoining property owners disagree with each other or with Council's offering.